Course Material

 - Prof. D. Trim has made available two electronic handouts taken at my request from his notes for MATH 1210 and covering background that will help one of the techniques of integration make more sense to you.
 Also allow you to use it better.
 They are on complex numbers and factoring polynomial equations.
 Unless you have taken 1210 or are taking it now, you should download these, print them, and bring them to lectures.
 This material is partly ignored and partly presupposed by Stewart, not discussed in the text.

-- Prof. Arthur Gerhard, retired professor of mathematics, made available when he was teaching this course and brought up to date in 2009 the notes on which my lectures will be based.
+- The late Prof. Arthur Gerhard made available when he was teaching this course and brought up to date in 2009 the notes on which my lectures will be based.
 You may find it useful to have them available before the lectures.
-They can be downloaded here (Some diagrams do not reproduce properly when I download them.) or bought in the Bookstore.
+They can be downloaded here (Some diagrams do not reproduce properly when I download them.).

 - Links that have been suggested by students---initially by one student---are as follows (no warranty expressed or implied):